Other Religious Writings

 Uniqueness of the Bible

-After God makes us desirous of finding Him, He leads us to His book of self-revelation, the Bible.
-By every relevant test of credibility, the Bible appears worthy of our consideration.
+By every relevant test of credibility, the Bible proves itself worthy of our consideration.

 2. Trustworthiness of its authors.
 Its authors were such pious men that no fair-minded person could seriously accuse them of deliberate lying or manipulation.
 Indeed, many Biblical writers, including perhaps all writers of the New Testament, went to a martyr's death rather than recant their faith in God.
 According to credible traditions, both Paul and Peter were martyred by the Romans, Paul by beheading (the most humane form of Roman execution, reserved for Roman citizens like Paul) and Peter by crucifixion.7 The Jewish historian Josephus testifies that James was stoned to death after being tried and condemned by Jewish leaders.8 The Babylonian Talmud, which preserves the traditions of the Pharisees, reports that Jewish leaders also killed Matthew.9 The earliest account of John’s death is similar.
 Coming from Papias, a writer in the early second century AD, it remembers that John was martyred by the Jews.10